Chamber Music Course

 Unscheduled:

-All the different rehearsal facilities are available from early morning enabling individual and ensemble practice to prepare for the first coaching of the day or indeed simply for the pleasure of it.
+All the different rehearsal facilities are available,for those who wish, from early morning enabling individual and ensemble practice to prepare for the first coaching of the day or indeed simply for the pleasure of it.

 Each day, after coaching has ended and before dinner, all gather for a glass of wine or fruit juice and a sociable chat.
 The intensity of the musical activity gives way to a party atmosphere and an attractive 'feel- good' factor that carries through into dinner and beyond.